afmaster/vidaas_agent/README.md

 This is the only one recommended.
 Including for tests.

+Whe have added a function in utils/encryption for code_challenge and code_verifier, as outlined in RFC 7636 and required in the VIDaaS authentication proccess.

 ## API Documentation
 Link to the full API documentation for users who want more detailed information: